 By altering which genes are turned on or off, epigenetic changes can profoundly influence essential biological processes, including metabolism, immune system function, hormone regulation, and cognitive development.
-These modifications can also affect cellular repair mechanisms, stress response, and even susceptibility to chronic diseases such as diabetes, cardiovascular conditions, and neurodegenerative disorders.
+Important genes such as INS (insulin production) and FOXP2 (brain and speech development) may also be affected, potentially altering metabolic efficiency, neurodevelopmental pathways, and overall physiological balance.

 How Pollution and Chemicals Influence Your DNA